 A topic would be assigned to the student in advance.
-He is required to handle a class for 25 to 30 minutes, where LL.B. programme co-exists with LL.M. programme, the students may be asked to teach the LL.B. students.
+He is required to handle a class for 25 to 30 minutes.
+Where LL.B. programme co-exists with LL.M. programme, the students may be asked to teach the LL.B. students.

-Proposed change - MOOCS - Two MOOCS have to be undergone.
-One in IIIrd Semester & another in IVth Semester.
-Each MOOC carries 2 Credits (Max.
-50 Marks) for each Semester..
+Proposed change-MOOCS - Two MOOCS have to be undergone.One in IIIrd Semester & another in IVth Semester.
+Each MOOCS carries 2 Credits(Max.
+50 Marks).